-“And Satan stood up against Israel, and provoked David to number Israel” (1 Chronicles 21:1).
-Satan is here represented as the one who provoked David to number Israel.
-In 2 Sam.
-24:1, the parallel account, the observation is made, “The anger of the Lord was kindled against Israel, and he moved David against them to say, Go, number Israel and Judah.”
-God is frequently said to do that which He does not prevent.
+About the act when David numbered Israel, the Bible tells us, “And Satan stood up against Israel, and provoked David to number Israel” (1 Chronicles 21:1).
+Satan is here shown as the one who insinuated David to number Israel.
+In 2 Samuel 24:1, the parallel account, we read, “The anger of the Lord was kindled against Israel, and he moved David against them to say, Go, number Israel and Judah.”
+God is often said to do that which He does not prevent.

+Satan is constantly at war against God’s kingdom and is doing his utmost to stop God’s purposes and to bring trouble and distress among His chosen people.
 God had wonderfully blessed David and brought great prosperity to Israel.
-But Satan endeavored to make it appear that David’s success was due to his own prowess and the military strength of the nation, and was endeavoring to cause David more and more to rely upon human resources rather than the blessing of Heaven.
+But Satan tried to make it appear that David’s success was due to his own powers and the military strength of the nation, and was trying to make David to depend upon human resources and strength rather than the blessings of the Almighty Creator.

 In His service,